 “The one over the hill to the west side?”
 She raised her eyebrows.
 “You might like that.
 It is pretty.
 But it has a sad story…” She looked eager to tell it so I looked at her questioningly.
 “Back in the days“, she went on “when people were driven from the good land on the west side to make space for sheep they had to make a living here.
 It was hard.
 Barely any soil covering the rocks.
 But they managed.
 They survived.
 Well, some of them did.
 What they couldn’t do was bury those that didn’t.
 So they had to bring their dead to the other side.
 Where you can dig deep enough for a grave.
 Carried the coffins on their shoulders all the way.”

-I gulped.
-That was very sad.
-I wasn’t sure I wanted a sad walk tonight.
-I squeezed my love’s hand and looked at him.
-I could see he wanted to walk but would give up on the idea for me.
 The warden smiled.
 “Don’t let that hold you back.
 It is a lovely walk and you will think of them.
 Those that died and those that carried them.
 You will feel how they remembered all the joy they had when the dead were still with them.
 How they said goodbye to the sadness of their loss to remember the good.”

 I nodded; she went on “It will lead you through the valley of the moon.
 Just before you get to the quarry the path turns slightly left into a narrow valley.
 A dark place that only sees the sunlight in midsummer.
 But the light of the moon fills it when it is full and high up in the sky.
 It’s a magical place in a night like this.”